 I’m doing the second of the two bushwalks that start near the Dungog entrance of Barrington Tops today, with my son joining me for the ascent of Careys Peak.
 I’ve warned him it might be a tough hike, which is the most effective way to pique his interest in coming with me!
-We’reat the start of the track and on our way just after 9am, a bit behind schedule…
+We’re at the start of the Corker Track and on our way just after 9am, a bit behind schedule…

 The aptly-named Corker Track is hard work.
 An old maintenance track that follows a long ridge up to Careys Peak, it pretty much goes straight up.
 And up.
 With no respite.
 Fortunately it’s not a hot day and the tall forest of turpentine, blue gum and sassafras trees provide plenty of shade.
 There’s even a touch of autumn colour, with the leaves of some of the Antarctic beech trees (which are partly deciduous) turning orange.

-And a few sections that are almost like a rainforest, with tree ferns under the towering trees.
+A few sections are almost like a rainforest, with tree ferns under the towering trees.
 (Unfortunately, there are also a couple sections of non-native stinging nettles and wild raspberry.)

-About a third of the way up there’s a small “window” with a view out to the west: the long ridge you can see is the Allyn Range, which joins the ridge we are ascending.
+About a third of the way up to Careys Peak there’s a small “window” with a view out to the west: the long ridge you can see is the Allyn Range, which joins the ridge we are ascending.
 The small peak on the very right is Careys Peak (I think!).

 Almost all the vertical altitude gain is in the first three kilometres, before the track starts to flatten out.
 (Looking at the elevation profile a few days later, none of the walk is really flat at all, but it feels flat in comparison to what we’ve just done!)
 It also feels like we’ve broken the back of the walk, and progress is much quicker – and my son far more cheerful!
 The vegetation also starts to change, becoming more drier and open, with thicker undergrowth.